sherammar/Python-Basics-Learning/Readme.md

 ---

 ## 📅 Update Schedule
-I update this repository **every 2–3 days** with new exercises or concepts as I learn.
+I update this repository  **with new exercises or concepts as I learn**.

 ---